kusantrisal/monorepo-aws-lambda/readme.md

-# Step to set you the project locally
+# Step to set the project locally
 ## 1. `npm install`  to set the frame work up
 ## 2. `npm run-script bootstrap` to get the packages ready
 ## 3. `npm run-script deploy --profile default` to deploy to aws. --profile is option if you want to deploy to diff account use this